Israel rallies behind army in Gaza war

 Hamas is to blame because they are hiding behind civilians, person after person will tell you.
 Others accuse the outside world of hypocrisy, always ready to accuse Israel of wrongdoing while turning a blind eye to the slaughter in Syria's civil war.

-"We are used to people pointing a finger at us, but this time everyone must realize what we are going through," said Floria Spektor, 46, an IT system administrator.
+"We are used to people pointing a finger at us, but this time everyone must realise what we are going through," said Floria Spektor, 46, an IT system administrator.

 Her sons went to the same school as Pomerantz.
 One had just completed his military service and another was about to start.
 "Of course I worry about them, but they have to go.
 They have to protect our country," she said.